National Diet: Composition

 The houses of the National Diet are both elected under parallel voting systems.
 This means that the seats to be filled in any given election are divided into two groups, each elected by a different method; the main difference between the houses is in the sizes of the two groups and how they are elected.
 Voters are asked to cast two votes: one for an individual candidate in a constituency, and one for a party list.
 Any national of Japan at least 18 years of age may vote in these elections, reduced from age 20 in 2016.
 Japan's parallel voting system (mixed-member majoritarian) is not to be confused with the mixed-member proportional systems used in many other nations.
-The Constitution of Japan does not specify the number of members of each house of the Diet, the voting system, or the necessary qualifications of those who may vote or be returned in parliamentary elections, thus allowing all of these things to be determined by law.
+The Constitution of Japan does not specify the number of members of each house of the Diet, the voting system, or the necessary qualifications of those who may vote or be returned in parliamentary elections, thus allowing all of these things to be determined by ordinary law.
 However it does guarantee universal adult suffrage and a secret ballot.
 It also stipulates that the electoral law must not discriminate in terms of "race, creed, sex, social status, family origin, education, property or income".

-Generally, the election of Diet members is controlled by statutes passed by the Diet.
+The election of Diet members is controlled by statutes passed by the Diet.
 This is a source of contention concerning re-apportionment of prefectures' seats in response to changes of population distribution.
 For example, the Liberal Democratic Party (LDP) had controlled Japan for most of its post-war history, and it gained much of its support from rural areas.
 During the post-war era, large numbers of people relocated to urban centers for economic reasons; though some re-apportionments have been made to the number of each prefecture's assigned seats in the Diet, rural areas generally have more representation than do urban areas.
 Among rural interests, Japanese rice farmers historically had particular influence in internal LDP politics and national policies on trade and agricultural subsidies.

 The Supreme Court of Japan began exercising judicial review of apportionment laws following the Kurokawa decision of 1976, invalidating an election in which one district in Hyōgo Prefecture received five times the representation of another district in Osaka Prefecture.
 In the most recent elections, the malapportionment ratio amounted to 3.03 in the House of Councillors (2022 election: Kanagawa/Fukui) and 2.06 in the House of Representatives (2024 election: Hokkaidō 3/Tottori 1).

 Candidates for the lower house must be 25 years old or older and 30 years or older for the upper house.
 All candidates must be Japanese nationals.
-Under Article 49 of Japan's Constitution, Diet members are paid about ¥1.3 million a month in salary.
+Under Article 49 of Japan's Constitution, by law, Diet members are paid about ¥1.3 million a month in salary.
 Each lawmaker is entitled to employ three secretaries with taxpayer funds, and to receive free Shinkansen tickets, and four round-trip airplane tickets a month to enable them to travel back and forth to their home districts.